- SELLING RESOURCES -

 The general consensus is that the first offer is usually the best.
 Remember, too, that a lower sale prices with fewer conditions may be better than a higher price and more conditions.

 It’s okay to reject an offer – and you don’t have to specify why.
-Most sellers will make a counter-offer instead of a firm rejection.
+Most sellers will make a counter-offer instead of making a firm rejection.
 Send the buyer a counter offer and see how they respond.
-The back-and-forth can continue as long as you like before a firm rejection is made.
+The back-and-forth can continue as long as you like before a final rejection is made.

 ACCEPTING THE OFFER